Benderjrk/oop-php-benderjrk/README.md

     - includes
         - autoloader.inc.php (autoloads the classes in index.php)
         - nameSubmit.inc.php (php page when form is submitted)
+    - validator
+        - formValidator.valid.php (working with more complex objects.
+Using static functions in public functions, complex function use cases)
 - README.md

 ## To Use